armaaar/Multi-Users-Blog/README.md

 # Multi User Blog
-A multi user blog website.
-This is for the "Multi User Blog" Project in [Udacity](https://www.udacity.com).
+A multi user blog website for the "Multi User Blog" Project in [Udacity](https://www.udacity.com).
 You can try the blog from [here](https://multi-user-blog-162713.appspot.com/).

 ## Blog features
 - Responsive design